Asymptotic behavior of the dimension of the Chow variety: Introduction

 \begin{defn} Let $X$ be an integral projective variety of dimension $n$.
 Suppose that $W$ is an integral variety and $U \subset W \times X$ is a family of effective $k$-cycles.
 Denote the projection maps by $p: U \to W$ and $s: U \to X$.
 We say that the family is strongly big-connecting if $s: U \to X$ is dominant and there is a big effective Cartier divisor $B$ on $X$ such that every $p$-horizontal component of $s^{*}B$ is contracted by $s$ to a subvariety of $X$ of dimension at most $k-1$. \end{defn}

 The strongly big-connecting property forces our cycles to intersect in codimension $1$ along a fixed ``positive'' $(k-1)$-dimensional subvariety (controlled by the divisor $B$).
 It also implies that two general points in $X$ can be connected by a length-two chain of members of the family.
 A typical example is given by fixing a $(n-k+1)$-dimensional subspace $V \subset H^{0}(X,\mathcal{O}_{X}(A))$ for a very ample divisor $A$ and taking complete intersections of $(n-k)$ general elements of $V$.
 This family is strongly big-connecting for any divisor $A \in |V|$: the intersection of $A$ with a general element of our family is contained in the base locus of $V$ which has dimension $k-1$.
 The study of connecting chains leads to the following characterization of bigness for cycle classes.
-The special case when $\alpha$ is a divisor class is one of the key steps in the proof of Theorem B.